-An emergency kit located in your vehicle can really help if you get into a tight spot.
+An emergency kit located in your vehicle can help if you get into a tight spot.
 It doesn’t have to be fancy.
 Just make sure to include (at the very least) a flashlight, some road flares, a warm blanket, and a first aid kit.
-In fact, you can purchase a ready-made kit from any auto store or department store that will have other items, as well.
+You can purchase a ready-made kit from any auto store or department store that will have other items, as well.

 Take Breaks or Switch Drivers on Long Trips

 If you’re taking a long trip, then you must be acutely aware of the possibility of becoming fatigued.
 You should always take some break every two hours or 100 miles.
 It’s also best to travel with someone and switch who’s driving periodically.
 If you get tired, you can pull over at a truck stop and take a nap or even go to a hotel earlier than expected.
 Saving a little time simply isn’t worth the danger of driving when you’re exhausted.

 When you’re out in traffic over the holidays, you must watch for delivery trucks.
 Trucks are constantly delivering packages and other items all year round, but over the holidays, these deliveries will increase.
 This is especially true with services like UPS and FedEx, but semi-trucks are often more plentiful as well.